Home / Career Guides / VDC Engineer

 How to become a VDC engineer

-Begin by earning a bachelor’s degree in a relevant field, such as civil engineering, architectural engineering, construction management, or architecture.
-This foundation will provide a solid understanding of the principles and technologies related to building design, construction methods, and project management.
+Start with a bachelor’s degree in civil engineering, architectural engineering, construction management, or architecture.
+This will give you the basics in design, building methods, and managing projects.

 Step 7: Apply for jobs